abanu-org/abanu/docs/build.rst

 To launch graphical applications like Geany or Qalculate, you need XLaunch / VcXsrv Windows X Server.
 We can do this all via command line:

-In Windows, install the packetmanager `chocolatey <https://chocolatey.org>`__.
+In Windows, install the packet manager `chocolatey <https://chocolatey.org>`__.
 Open a PowerShell with Administrator rights and run:

 .. code-block:: powershell